Genesis 40 – Joseph Interprets Dreams in Prison

 a.
 Now it came to pass on the third day: The three days until Joseph was proved right must have been agonizing for the butler and the baker (though more so for the baker), yet Joseph was found to be a true messenger of God.

 i.
 All men God uses greatly, He first prepares greatly.
 Few are willing to endure the greatness of God’s preparation.
-God orders both our steps and stops.
+God was in both the steps and stops of Joseph’s life.